 To that end, Foursquare has struck working partnership deals with Instagram, Foodspotting and PicPlz to enhance their photo capabilities with additional "hot photo apps."
 Photos from Instagram pushed to Foursquare will now be for check-ins with photos (rather than just check-ins).
 Sightings on Foodspotting will be check-ins with your food photos.
 And PicPlz is the first service to allow check-in photos on both iPhone and Android.

 And just in time for the holidays, Foursquare has adapted to Apple's technology to add its user-generated photos and comment capabilities to its iPad application as well.

 Foursquare's latest features are also incorporated in users' history pages and blended into all the users' activities, similar to Facebook.
 At check-in however, Foursquare differing from Facebook will prompt users to add photos when they check-in to a Foursquare venue, similarly to how users were alerted and sent out "shouts" in the past.

-, Foursquare noted that there are additional features in the pipeline.
+According to their blog, Foursquare noted that there are additional features in the pipeline.
 These include sharing photos (to Flickr), an easier way to keep track of all the comments you’re getting, and a more useful place to store all your old photos (right now, it’s all on that history page).

 With all of this activity, it is clear that Foursquare is not letting any grass grow under their geolocating feet.
 Not content to be just another location-based social network, it continues to push the envelope not only to maintain its "first mover" position with mobile social networks but also with the big boys like Facebook.

 Does anyone see Zuckerberg extending an acquisition offer any time soon?
 If so, I am sure "the number" will far exceed the 6 billion recently offered to Groupon by Google.
 2011 will be an interesting year to see how the LBS field and social networking space begin to blend together!